 Landscape photography at night can be be difficult to capture, but it holds the potential to reveal images way beyond what can be seen by the human eye.
 This in-depth eBook is the product of three intensive years shooting & refining techniques while traveling to locations all over the world.
 It was one of our most popular deals early last year and we were able to get it back!
-The publisher agreed to throw in a bonus intro guide for our readers which expires at the end of the month, simply use the discount code picturecorrect at checkout.
+The publisher agreed to throw in a bonus intro guide for our readers which expires soon, simply use the discount code picturecorrect at checkout.
 Deal found here: Seeing the Unseen + Bonus Guide

 The book is designed to be straightforward enough for beginners to night photography to get out in the field quickly, or for extremely experienced night specialists to get the most from those more challenging situations.
 Single and Multiple Frame techniques are covered in detail, including using Graduated Neutral Density Filters at night, the Magic Glove Technique, and of course, stacking star trails.